lankyghana/XTRA4U/README.md

 ## 🎯 Project Overview

 **XTRA4U** is a comprehensive multi-vendor digital services marketplace designed specifically for the Ghanaian market.
-The platform enables seamless purchasing of digital services including mobile data bundles, airtime top-ups, utility payments, and specialized services like the innovative **AFA (Academic Final Assessment) Registration System**.
+The platform enables seamless purchasing of digital services including mobile data bundles, airtime top-ups, utility payments, and specialized services like the innovative **AFA Registration System**.

 ### What Makes XTRA4U Unique